Williamston Martins: History

 The Williamston "Martins" moniker was first used by a semi–pro team that played in an Independent league named the Coastal Plain League prior to minor league play.

 Minor league baseball began in Williamston, North Carolina in 1937.
 The 1937 Williamston Martins, became charter members of the eight–team Class D level Coastal Plain League.
 Williamston joined the Ayden Aces, Goldsboro Goldbugs, Greenville Greenies, Kinston Eagles, New Bern Bears, Snow Hill Billies and Tarboro Combs in playing the first season of Class D level baseball for the league.

 The Williamston use of the "Martins" moniker corresponds with the city of Williamston being the county seat of Martin County, North Carolina.

-Beginning Coastal Plain League play on May 6, 1937, the Williamston Martins finished the regular season in 2nd place.
+Beginning Coastal Plain League play on May 6, 1937, the Williamston Martins finished the regular season in second place.
 The Martins ended the season with a record of 55–41, playing under manager Arthur Hauger in the eight–team Coastal Plain League.
-The Martins finished 6.0 games behind the 1st place Snow Hill Hill Billies in the final standings to qualify for the four–team playoffs.
-Williamston lost in the 1st round of the playoffs, as the Tarboro Combs defeated Williamston 3 games to 0.
+The Martins finished 6.0 games behind the first place Snow Hill Billies in the final standings to qualify for the four–team playoffs.
+Williamston lost in the first round of the playoffs, as the Tarboro Combs defeated Williamston 3 games to 0.
 Snow Hill won the championship.

-Continuing minor league play, the 1938 Williamston Martins placed 5th in the eight–team Coastal Plain League standings and did not qualify for the playoffs.
+Continuing minor league play, the 1938 Williamston Martins placed fifth in the eight–team Coastal Plain League standings and did not qualify for the playoffs.
 Playing under returning manager Arthur Hauger, the Martins finished the 1938 season with a record of 56–56 in the Coastal Plain League.
-Williamston finished 7.0 games behind the 1st place New Bern Bears in the final standings, missing the playoffs, which were won by New Bern.
+Williamston finished 7.0 games behind the first place New Bern Bears in the final standings, missing the playoffs, which were won by New Bern.
 Williamston pitcher James Rollins led the league with 202 strikeouts.